With desire’s span He established the heavens,

 Hommage a Keith Critchlow, L.R.G., 2020

 As a SPECIAL TRIBUTE to our late President Emeritus on the anniversary of his passing we have added to our EXTENDED LECTURE ARCHIVE a series of audio recordings of the Temenos lectures he gave over the last 30 years.
-The first one is available here: Chartres (5th October 1993), dedicated to, and introduced by Dr Kathleen Raine and delivered in the presence of the Patron of the Academy, HRH the Prince of Wales.
+The first one is available here: Chartres (5th October 1993), dedicated to, and introduced by Dr Kathleen Raine and delivered in the presence of the former HRH the Prince of Wales.